San Diego Skies: The 2025 Crash – What Really Happened?

 San Diego Community Rallies Together

-The plane crash in San Diego has deeply affected the Murphy Canyon and Tierrasanta communities.
-Displaced families are being supported by emergency housing programs, and local residents are already organizing donation drives and support efforts.
+The plane crash in San Diego has deeply affected the Murphy Canyon and Tierrasanta people.
+Displaced families are being supported by emergency housing programs, and local residents are already organizing donation drives and support efforts.2222

 San Diego, CA – May 22, 2025